-Using Project Linker 2012 in Visual Studio 2013
+Use Project Linker 2012 in Visual Studio 2013

-The file is downloaded.
+The file will be downloaded.

-When you open the file, look for the InstallationTarget line.
+When you open the file, look for the "InstallationTarget" line.

-Change the extension to .vsix.
+Change the extension to ".vsix".